qrzn23/min/wip/magick/content.md

 Instruction in mental and bodily training, which is the basis of the Great Work.

-**Appendix I.** General literature recommended to aspirants for The A. A. and a list of the principal books of instruction issued by the A.A.
+**Appendix I.** General literature recommended to aspirants for The A∴A∴ and a list of the principal books of instruction issued by the A.A.

 **Appendix II.
 One Star in Sight.** An essay on the structure and System of the Great White Brotherhood.